aoliver44/taxaHFE/README.md

 --write_old_files: should files summarized at each taxa level be written to file?
 The old HFE program files are written to for use in the Oudah et al. algorithm

 --ncores: number of cores to let the random forest use.
 Not a huge speed up, but if you have the cores available, it can't hurt.

+--nperm: number of RF permutations to make to average out the Gini impurity score.
+More permutations may decrease run to run variability in the number of features output, but at a cost of run time.

 --seed: the default behavior is to use ```Sys.time()``` to generate a random seed each time taxaHFE is run.
 If you set it to a number, it will likely return the same results across repeated runs (though this assumption has not been thoroughly tested).